kolya-movchan/strapi-astro-setup/astro/README.md

 Also, make sure to have the Node version >= 18.14.1

+## Troubleshooting 🛠️
+Please, note that if you face some issues with connecting to `http://127.0.0.1:1337` which is the base url for front-end host, then try to change it to `http://localhost:1337` since it may work unexpectedly from different devices and their configurations

 ## API 🌐
 The base link to fetch data is `http://localhost:1337/api` `cats` is a current endpoint to fetch all cats data from strapi